My Main Page with Links to My Other Book Reviews

 · Omission of intergenerational and interfamily justice.

-· Absence of concern for the rights of those who are being harmed for no good reasons.
+· Absence of concern for the rights of those harmed for no good reasons.

 · Failure to include non-income factors in determining how well-off individuals are.

-Much of this work, however, is blather and baloney.
-Wellert’s uses of the words reason, objective, and subjective are mistaken.
-The layout of Seven Ethical Theories looks as if it were done on a typewriter, but I don’t care about that.
-It's nice to escape fancy fonts and layouts.
-It gives the book a certaing down to earth quality.
-Worth skimming.
+Some of this work, however, confounds.
+Wellert’s descriptions of the words reason, objective, and subjective fail.
+Seven Ethical Theories looks as if it were published on a typewriter, but I don’t care.
+A refreshing escape from fancy fonts and layouts, Seven Ethical Theories possesses a down to earth quality.
+Worth a look.

 172p (H) 1995